opendocsg/slw-judgments-backfill/2003_SGHC_129/report.md

  [Emphasis added]

-19     I accepted Mr Rao’s submission that, generally, loss of earning capacity was used when a plaintiff is able to continue in his employment without loss of emoluments but would be handicapped by his injury if he should have to seek alternative employment (see the judgment of the Court of Appeal in _Chang Ah Lek & Ors v Lim Ah Koon_ [1999] 1 SLR 82 at para 31).
+19     I accepted Mr Rao’s submission that, generally, loss of earning capacity was used when a plaintiff is able to continue in his employment without loss of emoluments but would be handicapped by his injury if he should have to seek alternative employment (see the judgment of the Court of Appeal in _Chang Ah Lek & Ors v Lim Ah Koon_ <span class="citation">[1999] 1 SLR 82</span> at para 31).

 20     Furthermore, “Compensation for loss of future earnings is awarded for real assessable loss proved by evidence.
 Compensation for diminution in earning capacity is awarded as part of general damages”, per Lord Denning MR in _Fairley v John Thompson (Design and Contracting Division) Ltd_ [1973] 2 Lloyd’s Rep 40 at p 42, which was cited with approval by the Court of Appeal in _Chang Ah Lek_ at para 25.
 The Court of Appeal also noted, at para 32, that the judge below was able “to fix a multiplicand and select the multiplier, from the evidence” and considered this to be another reason why an award based on loss of future earnings was appropriate.
 In the case before me, the Assistant Registrar was likewise able to do the same.